rezazadi/YOLOPilot/README.md

 ```
 Make sure you also adjust the data YAML and project output names accordingly when switching between datasets.

+## Postprocessing

+After training or running inference, you can use the following scripts for evaluation and inspection:

+- **`PostProcessing_box.py`**: Visualizes the predicted and actual bounding boxes on all images in a dataset folder.
+- **`valid_total.py`**: Evaluates the trained model on a specific dataset folder (such as `test` or `valid`) and to generate confusion matrix.

 ## Run the App
 Start the Gradio app locally: